2006 Winter Olympics

 Turin was selected as the host city for the 2006 Games in June 1999.
-The official motto of Torino 2006 was "Passion lives here".
-The Games' logo depicted a stylized profile of the Mole Antonelliana building, drawn in white and blue ice crystals, signifying the snow and the sky.
-The crystal web was also meant to portray the web of new technologies and the Olympic spirit of community.
-The 2006 Olympic mascots were Neve ("snow" in Italian), a female snowball, and Gliz, a male ice cube.

-Italy will host the Winter Olympics again in 2026, scheduled to be held in Milan and Cortina d'Ampezzo.
+Turin is expected to host the long-track speed skating competitions of the 2030 Winter Olympics at Oval Lingotto, with a project shared with the neighboring regions of the French Alps.
+This could mark the first time in Olympic Winter Games history that a city outside the host country is included in the venues plan.

 Host city selection

 Turin was chosen as the host of the Olympics at the 109th IOC Session in Seoul, South Korea on 19 June 1999.
 This decision was the first bidding process, after the IOC had adopted new election procedures during the 108th Extraordinary IOC Session in light of the controversies surrounding the votes for the 1998 and 2002 Winter Olympics.

 Since IOC members were forbidden from visiting the candidate cities (in the interests of reducing bribery), the 109th IOC Session elected a special body, the Selection College, to choose finalist cities from the pool of candidate cities after each had made their final presentations to the full IOC Session.

 The full IOC Session then voted on the cities chosen as finalist cities by the Selection College.
 Although six European cities presented their projects.
 Only two would advance to the final stage, which was the choice of the host city.
 At the first phase, all had to make the preliminary presentation in full IOC Session.
 All the members of the Selection College had to be present at the audience and it was their responsibility to decide which would be the two finalists.
 They decided that the cities were: the big favorite Sion and the dark horse of the process: Turin.
 The bids of Helsinki, Finland; Poprad-Tatry, Slovakia; Zakopane, Poland; and Klagenfurt, Austria were dropped by the Selection College after all six bidding cities made their presentations.